vipinbihari/mdx_editor/docs/USER_GUIDE.md

 The application includes a powerful AI image generation workflow:

-1. **Generate Image**: Click "Generate Image" on any image you want to replace with AI-generated content
+1. Click the "Generate Image" button on any image
-2. **Step 1 - Generate Prompt**: The system automatically creates an appropriate prompt:
+2. The system automatically generates a contextually appropriate prompt (different for hero vs in-blog images)
-   - For hero images: Uses hero-specific system prompts + post content
-   - For in-blog images: Uses in-blog system prompts + content with placeholder instructions ("CREATE IMAGE FOR PLACEHOLDER N NOW")
-3. **Step 2 - Send to AI Service**: Click "Generate Image" to send the prompt to the AI service and receive a conversation ID
-4. **Step 3 - Manage Conversation**:
-   - View and edit the conversation ID (automatically saved with 1-hour expiry)
-   - Set auth token (defaults to "XYZ")
-   - Extract images using "Extract Images" button
-   - Delete conversations when done with "Delete Conversation" button
-5. **Step 4 - Replace Image**: Each extracted image shows:
-   - Alt text and download URL with copy-to-clipboard functionality
-   - "Replace" button for one-click image replacement

-**AI Generation Features:**
-- **Session Storage**: Conversation IDs persist per image for 1 hour
-- **Smart Prompts**: Automatically determines hero vs in-blog context
-- **Placeholder Targeting**: In-blog images get specific placeholder instructions (1, 2, 3, etc.)
-- **One-Click Replacement**: Generated images can replace existing ones instantly
-- **Conversation Cleanup**: Delete API conversations and clear local storage
+3. An API call is made to generate AI images
+4. Enter the conversation ID from the API response
+5. Click "Extract Images" to retrieve generated options
+6. Review the generated images with their alt text and download URLs
+7. Use the action buttons for each extracted image:
+   - **Replace**: Instantly swap the current image with the generated one
+   - **Open**: View the generated image in a new browser tab for full preview
+   - **Copy**: Copy the image URL to clipboard
+8. The conversation ID persists for 1 hour for convenience
+9. After replacement, only the affected image refreshes automatically

 ### Stamping Images with Logos

 The application allows you to overlay repository logos onto your images:

-1. Go to the Images tab
+1. Navigate to the Images tab in the post editor
-2. Click "Stamp Image" on the image you want to add a logo to
+2. Find the image you want to stamp
-3. A stamping interface will appear below the selected image
+3. Click the "Stamp Image" button under the image
-4. From the dropdown, select the repository whose logo you want to use (each repo should have a logo.png in its root)
+4. Select a repository from the dropdown (each repository should have a logo.png file)
-5. Click the "Stamp Now" button
+5. Click the "Stamp Logo" button
-6. The system will overlay the selected repository's logo onto the bottom-right corner of your image
+6. The system will overlay the repository logo onto the bottom-right corner of your image
-7. The original image will be replaced with the stamped version
+7. The stamped image automatically refreshes in place - no manual page refresh needed
+8. Other images remain unaffected while only the stamped image updates

 **Note:** For best results, repository logos should have a transparent background.
 Logos will be resized to 128x128 pixels and placed at the bottom-right with proper padding.